mik4el/testing-cc1350/README.md

-# Testing cc1350
+# Testing cc1350 as Node and Concentrator
 Testing communication between two cc1350 based on the original TI examples of dual mode Node and Concentrator.
-This is a slightly different setup than the original to test sending more data, e.g. internal temperature, with the long range mode.
+This is a slightly different setup than the original to be a proof of concept for a bunch of nodes collecting sensor information and sending it over long range mode sub-GHz to a concentrator that in turn sends BLE Eddystone beacons with the received data.

+The node:
+* Collects internal temp and ADC
+* Transmits and receives acks for 120b sensor packets over 868 MHz 625bps 14dBm
+* Sends no BLE data.

+The concentrator:
+* Receives 120b sensor packets and transmits acks on 868 MHz 625bps
+* Sends BLE Eddystone URL + TLM beacons with latest received sensor data

 ## How to setup
 1. Clone repo